-However, through its continued offerings of educational and awareness information and the target area inspections, TCCD works to minimize or eliminate potential for litter on campus, litter or other pollutants from trash dumpsters and compactors, and in the community, which may ultimately affect bacteria levels.
-Implementation of these BMPs as well as continued maintenance of structural controls will assist in preventing further impact to stormwater by educating students, faculty, and staff.
+Through continued offerings of educational and awareness information at public events and the target area inspections, TCCD works to minimize or eliminate potential for litter on campus, litter or other pollutants from trash dumpsters and compactors, and in the community, which may ultimately affect bacteria levels.
+Implementation of these BMPs, as well as continued maintenance of structural controls, will assist in preventing further impact to stormwater by educating students, faculty, and staff.